open-contracting/infrastructure/docs/guidance/publishing-from-portal.md

 Create a project level JSON file for each project your system has information on and use a [JSON schema validator](https://json-schema.org/implementations.html#validators) to check that the files are structurally correct against the project level data specification.

-If you are also publishing contracting data using OCDS, create an OCDS release each time the data about a contracting process changes and use the [OCDS data review tool](http://standard.open-contracting.org/review/) to check your OCDS releases.
+If you are also publishing contracting data using OCDS, create an OCDS release each time the data about a contracting process changes and use the [OCDS Data Review Tool](http://standard.open-contracting.org/review/) to check your OCDS releases.

 Make sure you have systems and/or business processes in place to keep the data you produce up to date.